Morgan Falls Overlook Park

 The Park at Ashton Woods, Aria

 When this Glenridge property was to be sold, the SSC introduced the idea of creating a woodland park and trail on the property.
-SSC Board members crafted an agreement between the City and the developer resulting in what will become a 10 to 12-acre park, with a trail and greenspace.
-Eventually, this trail will connect with the Marsh Creek Trail (currently under development), and over to Roswell Road and to the Glenlake office area.
+SSC crafted an agreement between the city of Sandy Springs and the developer resulting in a plan for a 10 to 12-acre park with a trail and greenspace.
+Plans call for this trail to connect with a future Marsh Creek Trail and over to Roswell Road and to the Glenlake office area.